appc/spec/SPEC.md

 ### Meta Discovery

-If simple discovery fails, then we use HTTPS+HTML `meta` tags retrieved from a "discovery URL" to resolve an app name to downloadable URLs.
+If simple discovery fails, then we use HTTPS+HTML `meta` tags retrieved from a "discovery URL" to resolve an image name to downloadable URLs.

 The template for the discovery URL is: